-Unemployment insurance provides generous benefits in France as can be seen from relatively high net replacement rates - particularly for low-wage earners - and a very long duration of insurance benefits especially for older workers aged 50 or 57 and over.
-This is true even after recent cuts from 60 to 42 months in 2002 and to 36 months in early 2006 for the unemployed aged 50 and over.
-Maximum duration of unemployment benefits of 23 months for the younger unemployed is also generous in comparison with other countries.
-In 2001, however, the degressive element in insurance benefits was removed in exchange for stronger activation. unemployment insurance benefits expire or if the unemployed are not entitled to them due to a lack of prior employment records, they can rely on unemployment assistance and social assistance.
-French "Allocation Specifique de Solidarité" is granted for six to twelve months with the possibility of renewal.
-In contrast to former German "Arbeitslosenhilfe", however, it is not earnings-related but a flat-rate benefit.
+Unemployment insurance provides generous benefits in France as can be seen from relatively high net replacement rates - in particular for low-wage earners - and a very long duration of insurance benefits especially for older workers aged 50 or 57 and older.
+This is true even after recent cuts from 60 to 42 months in 2002 and to 36 months in early 2006.
+Maximum duration of unemployment benefits of 23 months for the remaining unemployed is also generous in comparison with other countries.
+In 2001, however, the degressive element in insurance benefits was removed in exchange for stronger activation.
+If unemployment insurance benefits expire or if the unemployed are not entitled to them due to a lack of prior employment record, they can rely on unemployment assistance and social assistance.
+French "Allocation Specifique de Solidarité" is granted for six months with the possibility of renewal.
+In contrast to former

+German "Arbeitslosenhilfe", however, it is not earnings-related but a flat-rate benefit.
 Regarding social assistance, the most important innovation is the "Revenu minimum d'insertion" (RMI) establishing a general national minimum income scheme.
-In contrast to German basic security benefit "Arbeitslosengeld II", which is available for all employable persons aged 15 and older, young people below 25 do not have access to French RMI except for young parents.
-It provides basic income security on a national basis with a monthly payment of 440 € per month for a single person (plus housing allowance).
+In contrast to German basic security benefit "Arbeitslosengeld II" which is available for all employable persons aged 15 and older, young people below 25 do not have access to French RMI.
+It provides basic income security on a national basis with a monthly payment of 433 € per month for a single person (plus housing allowance).
 From the point of view of labor market integration RMI is problematic with regard to weak work incentives and a lack of a systematic job search requirement (Beninger 2005, Palier 2005, Levy 2005).

 In addition to the relatively long duration of unemployment insurance benefits France heavily relied on other early retirement schemes in the past (Ebbinghaus 2001, Levy 2005).
-Although many of them have been phased out recently as the unemployment benefit duration was shortened, several bridges to early retirement are still available, in particular early retirement options available since 2000 in case of difficult working conditions, so that some incentives for early exit from the labor market persist, in particular when taking firm-level strategies into account (Beninger 2005, Jamet 2006).
+Although many of them have been phased out recently as the unemployment benefit duration was shortened, several bridges to early retirement are still available such as regular "préretraite", "préretraite progressive" (old-age part-time work) or early retirement after dismissal so that some incentives for early exit from the labor market persist, in particular when taking into account firm-level strategies (Beninger 2005, Jamet 2006).

-On the other hand, the most recent pension reform implemented in France in 2003 resembles the German one in that it will eventually lead to a longer working life, postponed and more flexible retirement, while early retirement becomes less attractive in terms of benefits and due to an additional contribution to be paid by employers.
+On the other hand, the most recent pension reform implemented in France in 2003 resembles the German one in that will eventually lead to a longer working life, postponed and more flexible retirement, while early retirement becomes less attractive in terms of benefits and due to an additional contribution to be paid by employers.
 Cuts in pension levels for younger employees will work in the same direction.
 In both countries the lowering of public old-age pensions for younger cohorts means a departure from status-protecting old-age pensions.
 This was combined with the creation of a third pillar in the pension system through strong subsidization of private saving schemes via tax incentives: "Riester-Rente" in Germany and "plans d'épargne individuel pour la retraite" (PEIR) in France.
-Germany introduced an entitlement to occupational pensions, whereas the French occupational pension scheme governed by the social partners had been made mandatory before.
+Germany introduced an entitlement to occupational pensions, whereas France's occupational pension scheme governed by the social partners had been made mandatory before.